 NN is currently subject to legal proceedings initiated by individual policyholders and is subject of a number of claims initiatives brought on behalf of policyholders by consumer protection organisations.
 See also "Description of the Issuer - Legal Proceedings - General - Unit-linked products in the Netherlands".
-While, to date, less than 100 complaints are pending against the Issuer's Dutch insurance subsidiaries before the Financial Services Complaints Board (the Kifid), and on 31 December 2023 less than 1,250 individual settlements were made, there is no assurance that further proceedings for damages will not be brought.
-The timing of reaching any finality in last instance on these pending legal claims and proceedings is uncertain and such uncertainty is likely to continue for some time.
-If and when the 2024 Settlement is executed, all pending collective proceedings with respect to unit-linked products against Nationale-Nederlanden will be discontinued.
+While, to date, less than 100 complaints are pending against the

+Issuer's Dutch insurance subsidiaries before the Financial Services Complaints Board (the Kifid), and on 31 December 2024 less than 1,500 individual settlements were made, there is no assurance that further proceedings for damages will not be brought.
+The timing of reaching any finality in last instance on these pending legal claims and proceedings is uncertain.
+If and when the 2024 Settlement is executed, all pending proceedings with respect to unit-linked products initiated by the Consumer Protection Organisations against Nationale-Nederlanden will be discontinued.